Home

 "[Bonaventure] staunchly defended Franciscan ideals, but instead, against the teaching of Francis, on the serious need for study, and hence on the need for possession books and buildings.
 He confirmed the existing practice of the Friars, studying and teaching in the universities.
 He saw their role in the church as a whole as completing the work of diocesan clergy by preaching and spiritual direction…."

 He was a ‘moderate’ among other Franciscans and rejected the extreme position of the ’Spiritual Franciscans’ who advocated poverty above learning.
-David Farmer suggests, ‘His own ideals of simplicity, frugal poverty, diligence, and detachment from the rich as well as from riches were realized in his own life.’
-Dawn Marie Beutner suggests his leadership created an environment that lessened factionalism in the order and enforced the Order’s discipline without harshness.
+David Farmer suggests "his own ideals of simplicity, frugal poverty, diligence, and detachment from the rich as well as from riches were realized in his own life."
+Dawn Marie Beutner notes his leadership created an environment that lessened factionalism in the order and enforced the Order’s discipline without harshness.
+Bonaventura would go on to write a biography of St. Francis, which became the official version.

 • Farmer, David, Oxford Dictionary of Saints